Medicine Wheel in Northern Wyoming

 4-23-06

-On the way up, on the Red Grade, east side.
+On the way up, on the Red Grade, this view is on the east side.

 Go in the spring, the flowers are beautiful!
-At the top of the Red grade looking east.
+At the top of the Red grade looking east, towards Story.

 You might see a car drive by, but I doubt it unless you stay for quite a while.